heewonh/heewonh.github.io/_posts/2024-11-1-autoencoder.md

 The neural network on the left is the newly introduced network that is tasked with conditional factor loading estimations.

-> A minor cautionary note: unlike how an autoencoder was used to extract factors, the new network is an ordinary neural network and not an autoencoder.
+> Note: unlike how an autoencoder was used to extract factors, the new network is an ordinary neural network and not an autoencoder.
 This is evident as the input layer of the network has different dimensions from the output layer.

 The network conducts conditional factor loading estimates by using the "known" asset characteristics as input, performing the usual forward propagation, and outputing factor loadings as a $N \times K$ matrix of betas.